5. Your Google Shopping Feed in Shopify

 Do’s and Don’ts

 - Use keywords in your description that your customers are likely to search to find the product.
-If you update the product description in Shopify with this information, you will benefit from improved SEO.
+The SEO of a product page is also better when the Shopify product description contains keywords.

 - Avoid overloading the description with keywords that produce poor sentences.
-It will sound unnatural for the customer to read then negatively impact your results.
+It will sound unnatural for the customer then negatively impact your results.

 - Remove information about other products, accessories, and competitors.